mosen/puppet-cups/README.md

                            # list of installed drivers.
         # OR
-        interface   => "/path/to/system/v/interface/file", # Interface script run for this destination

-        enabled     => true, # Enabled by default options     => { media => 'A4' }, # Hash of options ( name => value ), these are non vendor specific options.
+        interface   => "/path/to/system/v/interface/file", # Interface script run for this destination shared      => false, # Printer will be shared and published by CUPS enabled     => true, # Enabled by default options     => { media => 'A4' }, # Hash of options ( name => value ), these are non vendor specific options.
         ppd_options => { 'HPOption_Duplexer' => 'False' }, # Hash of vendor PPD options